Wrecking ball: Method of use

 To demolish roofs and other horizontal spans, the ball is typically suspended by a length of steel chain attached to the lifting hook of a crane boom above the structure, the rope drum clutch is released and the ball is allowed to free-fall onto the structure.
 To demolish walls the ball is suspended at the desired height from a crane boom and a secondary steel rope pulls the ball toward the crane cab.
-The lateral rope drum clutch is then released and the ball swings as a pendulum to strike the structure.
+The lateral rope drum clutch is then released, and the ball swings as a pendulum to strike the structure.
 Another method for lateral demolition is to pivot the crane boom to accelerate the ball toward the target.
 This is repeated as needed until the structure is broken down into debris that can easily be loaded and hauled away.
 The demolition action is carried out entirely through the kinetic energy of the ball.

 Demolition work has been carried out using a 6000 lb wrecking ball suspended from a Kaman K-MAX helicopter.

 The same mechanism is applied to quarrying rock where an excavator lifts and releases a loose ball (called a drop ball) onto large rocks to reduce them to manageable size.

 Alternative demolition techniques

 The advancement of technology led to the development and use of blasting charges, safer than dynamite and more efficient or practical than wrecking balls, to destroy buildings.
 The most common use of blasting charges is to collapse a building, thus limiting collateral damage; see demolition.
 Wrecking balls are more likely to cause collateral damage, because it is difficult to completely control the swing of the ball.

-However, wrecking balls are still used when other demolition methods may not be practical, due for example to local environmental issues or the presence of hazardous building materials such as asbestos or lead.
+However, wrecking balls are still used when other demolition methods may not be practical.
+For example, the Hubert Humphrey Metrodome was demolished primarily by wrecking ball.
+The Leaning Tower of Dallas also necessitated a wrecking ball until it was reduced in height sufficiently for a long-reach excavator to complete the demolition.